Here’s why you should be using an air purifier—stat

 However, when used in combination with other CDC-recommended safety measures, air filtration can be used as an extra part of the plan to reduce transmission.

-Historically, we know that viruses, bacteria, and fungal spores can be removed by air purifiers, especially with UVGI air cleaning technology that kills or deactivate viral particles using UV lamps.
+Historically, we know that viruses, bacteria, and fungal spores can be removed by air purifiers, especially with UVGI air cleaning technology that kills or deactivates viral particles using UV lamps.

 HEPA filters may also be able to catch and collect virus particles, too—depending on how the virus is transmitted.